lcordenod/42_www_camagru/README.md

 To create the database with already existing users and montages, you can just run the script I have created.

 To do so, either:
-* You run it from the browser using the url http://localhost:8080/camagru/config/setup.php
+* You run it from the browser using the URL: http://localhost:8080/camagru/config/setup.php
 * You run it using php command -> `php config/setup.php` from the root of the project

 ### Start servers and website